OpenMoonRay/openmoonray-docs/docs/moonray/cameras/BakeCamera.md

   - tangent space = 1

-  Use camera space if you generated per frame normal maps in a pre-pass using the normal material aov.
-You probably want to use tangent space if you are using a normal map that is also used in the surfacing setup.
+  <p>Use camera space if you generated per frame normal maps in a pre-pass using the normal material aov.
+You probably want to use tangent space if you are using a normal map that is also used in the surfacing setup.<\p>

   <h3>udim</h3>